Thanks for posting.

 If the issue persists, please contact Dell* support in order to get assistance for their update tool.

 NOTE: Links to third party sites are being offered for your convenience and should not be viewed as an endorsement by Intel of the content, products, or services offered there.

-Please let us know if there's anything else we can help you with.
+Let us know i there's anything else we can do for you.

 Did a clean uninstall and then installed the Dell Update Package: Intel 3165 7265 8260 8265 Wi-Fi Driver, 188.8.131.520, A00.

 Seemed to run through ok and it loaded the driver version 184.108.40.206.